juanma1980/kwin-colorblindness-effect/README.md

 # Color Correction Filters

-This effect is based on prior work of Matin Lotfaliei and Rob, authors of the KDE-Rounded-Corners effect, Kevinlekiller author of kwin-effect-shaders and Patricio Gonzalez Vivo for his daltonize shader of Lygia.
+This effect is based on prior work of Matin Lotfaliei and Rob, authors of the KDE-Rounded-Corners effect, Kevinlekiller author of kwin-effect-shaders.
+Special thanks to Patricio Gonzalez Vivo for his daltonize shader of Lygia.

 - ![KDE-Rounded-Corners](https://github.com/matinlotfali/KDE-Rounded-Corners)
 - ![kwin-effect-shaders](https://github.com/kevinlekiller/kwin-effect-shaders)